Updated: Nov 29, 2022

 Allow them to learn through natural consequences and admit when they are wrong.

 Require them to critically think through problems as you do less "telling what to do" and more "asking them what they would do."

-When we prepare our teens for life, we enable them to participate in solutions that lead to critical thinking skills, problem solving and leadership development.
-This prepares them to become independent thinkers, to lead and to live their lives with more purpose and direction.
+When we prepare our teens for life, we enable them to participate in solutions that lead to critical thinking skills, problem solving and leadership development as their foundation is firmly rooted on God`s principles.
+This prepares them during the storms of life as they live their lives with meaning and eternal purpose.

-Parents, we should be saying, "we want to work ourselves out of a job!"
+Parents, we should be saying, "I want to work myself out of a job!"

 Here are some general principles to think about:

 If they use the car, they need to fill it up.
-Its about respect.
+It`s about respect for others.